sheglovofficial/Console-App/README.md

 I am just starting to learn the C # programming language so I wrote a simple console application

-This application displays information about a person after he enters certain data.
+This application writes information about a person to a `.txt` file.

 <h1> How to run this console application: </h1>
 <ol>